 Audit and Examination Committee.
 The Audit and Examination Committee oversees the Company's accounting and financial reporting processes.
 It meets periodically with the independent registered public accounting firm, management and the internal auditors to review accounting, auditing, internal control structure and financial reporting matters.
 Roger Graham serves as the financial sophistication designee as defined by the rules of the Securities and Exchange Commission (the "SEC").
 The Board of Directors believes that each Audit and Examination Committee member has sufficient knowledge in financial and auditing matters to serve on the committee.
 The committee has the authority to engage legal counsel or other experts or consultants as it deems appropriate to carry out its responsibilities.
-The report of the Audit and Examination Committee."
+The report of the Audit and Examination Committee required by the rules of the SEC is included in this proxy statement.
+See "Report of the Audit and Examination Committee."

 Compensation/Human Resource Committee.
 The Compensation/Human Resource Committee is appointed by the Board to assist the Board in developing compensation philosophy, criteria, goals and policies for the Company's executive officers that reflect the values and strategic objectives of the Company and its affiliates that align their interests with the interests of the stockholders.
-The Compensation/Human Resource Committee administers the Company's compensation plans, including the annual incentive plan, restricted stock plan and taxqualified defined benefit plan.
+The Compensation/Human Resource Committee administers the Company's compensation plans, including the annual incentive plan, restricted stock plan and tax-qualified defined benefit plan.
 The Compensation/Human Resource Committee reviews and evaluates the terms of employment and change in control agreements for our executive officers.